 It’s a genius idea, on paper.
 But does it work in the real world?

 Removing the donor parts from the Owl is simplicity.
-You’ll need a small screwdriver, superglue, and the usual complement of fingers.
+You’ll need a small screwdriver, and the usual complement of fingers.
 That’s it.
 Remove a total of six screws from the sides, bottom, and inside of the camera, prize the front plate away, and lift out the viewfinder elements.
-Insert them into the waiting slots of the 3D printed viewfinder, drop two drops of superglue onto the alignment pins, and press the assembly together.
+Insert them into the waiting slots of the 3D printed viewfinder, and press the assembly together.
 You’ve just made a surprisingly large, bright, and capable 35mm viewfinder in approximately six minutes.

 What’s most incredible, however, is just how massive and bright this viewfinder is.
 With a magnification .68x, it’s world’s ahead of the viewfinders found on Leica screw mount machines, those commonly found in point-and-shoot cameras of its day, and a massive improvement on many premium compact film cameras of the 1990s and 2000s.
 Hell, it’s bigger and brighter than the VF of my Contax G2, a camera that I consider to be mostly perfect, otherwise.